postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 ## Deploying your API from Postman

 Deploying an API schema makes it available on the connected API AWS Gateway, so users can start calling the API.
-You can deploy your schema immediately after connecting an API version to AWS API Gateway, or you can deploy the schema later from the **Deployments** tab in the API Builder.
+Deploy your schema immediately after connecting an API version to AWS API Gateway, or deploy the schema later from the **Deployments** tab in the API Builder.

 1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version.
 1. Select the **Deployments** tab, and then select **Deploy Schema**.